Tyler

 Rain

 A woman carries a letter and umbrella through the pouring rain.
-The viewer feels a part of the scene due to the huge raindrops in the foreground.
-I made the raindrops closest to the viewer huge, up to seven inches long.
-By creating such large foreground elements, I placed the viewer right in the picture, in the rain, not merely looking at it from afar or thru a window.
-You would have to be very close to a falling raindrop for it to take up so much visual space.
+The huge raindrops in the foreground.place the viewer right in the picture, in the rain, not merely looking at it from afar or thru a window.

 42” x 48”